History of Newark, New Jersey

 Newark has long been the largest city in New Jersey.
 Founded in 1666, it greatly expanded during the Industrial Revolution, becoming the commercial and cultural hub of the region.
-Its population grew with various waves of migration in the mid 19th century, peaking in 1950.
+Its population grew with various waves of migration in the mid-19th century, peaking in 1950.
 It suffered greatly during the era of urban decline and suburbanization in the late 20th century.
 Since the millennium it has benefited from interest and re-investment in America's cities, recording population growth in the 2010 and 2020 censuses.

 Founding and 18th century

 Newark was founded in 1666 by Connecticut Puritans led by Robert Treat from the New Haven Colony to avoid losing political power to others not of their own church after the union of the Connecticut and New Haven colonies.
+The site for Newark was chosen because the Puritans wanted an isolated location that was remote and protected from outside influence.
 It was the third settlement founded in New Jersey, after Bergen, New Netherland (later dissolved into Hudson County, then incorporated into Jersey City) and Elizabethtown (modern-day Elizabeth).

-They sought to establish a colony with strict church rules similar to the one they had established in Milford, Connecticut.
+They sought to establish a theocratic colony with strict church rules similar to the one they had established in Milford, Connecticut.
 Treat wanted to name the community "Milford."
 Another settler, Abraham Pierson, had previously been a preacher in England's Newark-on-Trent, and adopted the name; he is also quoted as saying that the community reflecting the new task at hand should be named "New Ark" for "New Ark of the Covenant."
 The name was shortened to Newark.
 References to the name "New Ark" are found in preserved letters written by historical figures such as James McHenry dated as late as 1787.

 Treat and the party bought the property on the Passaic River from the Hackensack Indians by exchanging gunpowder, 100 bars of lead, 20 axes, 20 coats, guns, pistols, swords, kettles, blankets, knives, beer, and ten pairs of breeches.